 Even before such a reckoning is made, many institutional investors completely wrote off their losses, including the likes of Fidelity, T. Rowe Price, and UBS.
 This manager did the same.
-The question they all face: what to do with these assets?
+The

 Russian capital markets have reopened.
 But foreign investors can't trade them.
 And if foreign investors attempt to execute a trade with a non-Russian party, they currently get nickels or dimes on the dollar.